MainStreet (department store): History

 Federated Department Stores, now known as Macy's, Inc., founded the MainStreet chain in 1983 with seven stores in the Chicago, Illinois area.
 The store was a middle-market chain focused primarily on softlines, similar to Kohl's and Mervyn's.
 MainStreet stores often featured a "racetrack" layout like a discounter, but checkouts were distributed around the store like a traditional department store.
 The first locations outside the Chicago area opened around Metro Detroit in 1986.

 The MainStreet chain was sold by Campeau Corporation, then-owners of Federated, in order to reduce debts following Campeau's buyout of Federated.
-Kohl's acquired twenty-six of the twenty-nine MainStreet locations in 1988 for $90 million, and converted them to the Kohl's nameplate in March 1989.
+Kohl's acquired MainStreet in 1988 for $90 million, and converted them to the Kohl's nameplate in March 1989.

 The MainStreet logo remained on a plaza sign in Downers Grove known as "MainStreet Square" well into the 2000s before the sign was eventually replaced with the name kept.
 It had been previously anchored by a MainStreet, which now is occupied by a Kohl's.